Touchpoints are the key to understanding your customer’s journey. They are basically the place where customer interactions occur.

 - All the touch points of the store need to be consistent so that they can help in building credible brand impressions

 - Customers want personalized service from a sales associate and they are ready to share their personal details if it helps you provide a better experience.

 - Many customers look for offers and coupons on their phones.
 They are more likely to shop at a store that has a mobile point of sale.

-No wonders why newsletters are one of the best customer touchpoint examples for the value they deliver to customers.
-They are a great way to keep your customers informed and give them added value in the form of interesting content and valuable tips.
+Newsletters are one of the best customer touchpoint examples for the value they deliver to customers.
+They are a great way to keep your customers informed and engaged through interesting content and valuable tips.
 Newsletters are to give customers updates pertaining to your business, products, and services.

 14. Feedback survey

 Customer satisfaction surveys provide you the feedback you need to keep customers happy and turn them into advocates.

 77% of consumers view those brands more favorably that seek out and apply/ incorporate/ value customer feedback.

 How to optimize feedback surveys?